ampproject/amphtml/extensions/amp-fit-text/0.1/amp-fit-text.md

 $category@: presentation
 formats:
   - websites
+  - stories
+  - ads
+  - email
 teaser:
   text: Expands or shrinks font size to fit the content within the space given.
-experimental: true
-bento: true
 ---

 <!---
-Copyright 2021 The AMP HTML Authors.
+Copyright 2015 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.